-A Life of Mine Plan is created on an annual basis and the final results of this plan is used to determine the Reserves.
-All blocks within the Aitik Reserve pit initially classed as Measured are considered Proved, if they are initially Indicated they are then considered Probable.
+A Life of Mine Plan is created on an annual basis and the final results of this plan are used to determine the Reserves.
+All blocks within the Aitik Reserve pit initially classed as Measured are considered Proved, if they are initially indicated they are then considered Probable, however, Due to the permitting situation after 2044 (see chapter 3.5), is material which otherwise would have been classed as a Proved Mineral Reserve been classed as a Probable Mineral Reserve.
 Any blocks initially classed as Inferred in the Reserve pit are reported as Inferred Resource.
-The same process was followed for the Reserve classification in the Liikavaara pit, however, material that would otherwise have been classed as a Proved Mineral Reserve has been classed as a Probable Mineral Reserve due to not as permits being in place as of yet (see 3.5 Permits).
-Mineral Resources and Reserves for the entire deposit are shown in Table 6.
+The same process was followed for the Reserve classification in the Liikavaara pit, however, as for Aitik is material that would otherwise have been classed as a Proved Mineral Reserve have been classed as a Probable Mineral Reserve due to not all permits being in place as of yet (see 3.5 Permits).
+Mineral Resources and Reserves for the entire mining area are shown in Table 10